-Gathering in the grain and hay during the thousands of years of early farming, which harvest happened just once each year, was an arduous job, but it was also a joyful task that guaranteed our winter food supply.
-This gathering-in went on for several weeks, creating pre-cured "golfs," curing them in the fields and carrying them together and lifted into hayricks, that were also turned to expose the hay to the sun.
+Hay was cut with a scythe and laid up in windrows, which were long rows left on the ground to dry in the sun and wind.
+Later the windrows were turned to help them dry, and then gathered together and lifted into hayricks, that were also turned to expose the hay to the sun.
 Then the hayrick was piled onto a hay-wain or hay-wagon, which was in its primitive form simply two ladders set atilt a plank on two wheels and pulled by a horse or ox to the hay-house or barnyard.
 This work was all about survival: Without storing hay for the winter a herder or dairyman could not keep his herd alive.
 It took five cartloads of hay per cow to feed a cow through five English winter months.

 An inventory of the stored hay was taken in the fall, and any beasts in excess of the amount of hay on hand were slaughtered and salted for meat for the winter, because, obviously, they would have died anyway.
-The annual sacrifice of these animals in pre-Christian times was dedicated, according to the eighth-century English historian Bede, to the pagan spirits at Blot-month, approximating our November (OE blotmonath, blot = 'sacrifice') with feasts and festivities, the relict of which is Martimas, beginning on November 11th.
+The annual sacrifice of these animals in pre-Christian times was dedicated, according to the eighth-century English historian Bede, to the pagan spirits at Blotmonth, approximating our November (OE blotmonath, blot = 'sacrifice') with feasts and festivities, the relict of which is Martimas, beginning on November 11th.
 St. Martin's Day remained a day of great feasting until relatively recent times.